arikanscode/P.I.-Works/README.md

 ## New User Form
 Clicking on the 'New User' button opens the New User Form.
 This form allows you to add a new user with the following fields:

--Username: The user name of the user (required, alphanumeric characters only).
+- Username: The user name of the user (required, alphanumeric characters only).
--Display Name: The display name of the user (required, up to 50 characters).
+- Display Name: The display name of the user (required, up to 50 characters).
--Phone: The phone number of the user (optional, up to 20 characters).
+- Phone: The phone number of the user (optional, up to 20 characters).
--Email: The email address of the user (required, up to 100 characters).
+- Email: The email address of the user (required, up to 100 characters).
--User Roles: The role(s) of the user (required, one or more of Guest, Admin, or SuperAdmin).
+- User Roles: The role(s) of the user (required, one or more of Guest, Admin, or SuperAdmin).
--Enabled: Whether the user is currently active or not (required, defaults to true).
+- Enabled: Whether the user is currently active or not (required, defaults to true).
--The User Roles field is now a set of checkboxes instead of a dropdown list.
+- The User Roles field is now a set of checkboxes instead of a dropdown list.
 You can select one or more of the Guest, Admin, or SuperAdmin roles.

 ## UI Components
 The User Management Screen consists of the following UI components:

--User List Table: A table that displays a list of existing users.
+- User List Table: A table that displays a list of existing users.
--New User Button: A button that opens the New User Form.
+- New User Button: A button that opens the New User Form.
--Hide Disabled User Checkbox: A checkbox that toggles the display of disabled users in the User List Table.
+- Hide Disabled User Checkbox: A checkbox that toggles the display of disabled users in the User List Table.
--New User Form: A form that allows you to add a new user.
+- New User Form: A form that allows you to add a new user.

 ## Behavior of Components

 ### User List Table
 The User List Table displays a list of users in alphabetical order by User Name.
 The table displays the following columns:

--ID: The unique identifier of the user.
+- ID: The unique identifier of the user.
--User Name: The user name of the user.
+- User Name: The user name of the user.
--Email: The email address of the user.
+- Email: The email address of the user.
--Enabled: Whether the user is currently active or not.
+- Enabled: Whether the user is currently active or not.

 Clicking on a user row in the table opens the Edit User Form.